About Kirk Equine Performance

 Kirk Equine Performance was borne out of a lifelong passion for horses, a love for all things biological and biomechanical, and years of experience as a horsewoman.

-Since then, I have amassed a variety of experience; working with dogs (yes, I ams qualified to treat your canine friend too!) in a Hydrotherapy and Physiotherapy clinic, working for a Team GB rider, competing my own horses at international Small Tour level, and finally, qualifying with a First in Veterinary Physiotherapy from Harper Adams University.
-During this time, I had the misfortune of rehabilitating my own horses with tendon injuries, coming back from having a foal, and coming back in to work after stomach ulcers required a break from training...
-Which means the information and services I have to offer are trained to degree level, and have been applied to my own competition horses already.
+Since then, I have amassed a variety of experience; working with dogs (yes, I am qualified to treat your canine friends too!) in a Hydrotherapy and Physiotherapy clinic, working for a Team GB rider, competing my own horses at international Small Tour level, and finally, graduating with a First with honours in Veterinary Physiotherapy from Harper Adams University.

 Years of training have gone in to developing this unique service.
 From many years riding my own stubborn Welsh pony mare, a cantankerous pony stallion, to the perfect #silverprince (Royal Pokemon)...
 I have a vast repertoire.
 That means I am here to support a range of riders aspiring to a range of goals, and horses with a range of issues.